datawithjack/datawithjack.github.io/portfolio.md

 #  This is my data portfolio.
 Showcasing my work as a data analyst.
 no_groups: true
 ---
-This is my data portfolio.
-A selection of projects I have worked on designed to showcase my skills.
+This is my data portfolio- a selection of projects I have worked on designed to showcase my skills.